mike-flanagan/contraceptive-use-in-indonesia/README.md

 # Contraceptive Method Public Health Project

 ## Overview
-In this project, we examine a dataset of contraceptive methods used by married Indonesian women to see insights and predictions can be made based on various demographic and socioeconomic variables.
+In this project, we examine a dataset of contraceptive methods used by married Indonesian women to see what insights and predictions can be made based on various demographic and socioeconomic variables.

 ![family_planning](images/indonesian-family.jpeg)